 - Accepted into the V.A.
 Medical Center General Practice Residency Program of the U.S Department of Veterans Affairs where he was honored with the “Outstanding Resident of the Year” Award.

 - He has lectured nationally and internationally to dentists and hygienists and has been sponsored by companies such as Procter and Gamble to speak on clinical topics related to gum disease and implant dentistry.

 - Dr. Gallardo remains a leader in periodontics and implant dentistry through his active and past involvement with University of Florida, Florida Association of Periodontists and North American Society of Periodontists.

 Sedation Dentistry FAQs

 A sedative is a broad term for medications that produce a calming, relaxing, or sleeping effect.
-They are becoming widely used in dentistry to produce a more efficient and effective treatment session without pain or anxiety.
+They are becoming widely used in both general and cosmetic dentistry to produce a more efficient and effective treatment session without pain or anxiety.